eclipse-californium/californium/demo-certs/README.md

 Note: to create EdDSA certificates, it's required to use java 15 (or newer).
 If previous java version are used, this client certificate is missing and the corresponding interoperability test is skipped.

-#### Java 16 - Keytool
+#### Java 16 (or newer) - Keytool

-The keytools of java 16 uses a stronger encryption for the p12 (PKCS12) keystores.
+The keytools of java 16 (or newer) uses a stronger encryption for the p12 (PKCS12) keystores.
 That stronger encryption can not be read by older java versions (7, 8, and 11).
 In order to support these older versions, the script uses

 ```
 LEGACY=-J-Dkeystore.pkcs12.legacy